MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

 1. If the **Protect** action is not available or is greyed out, verify that you have the Azure Information Protection (AIP) Premium P1 license.
 For more information, see [Microsoft Information Protection integration](azip-integration.md).
-1. If the **Protect** action is available, but are not seeing the appropriate labels.
+1. If the **Protect** action is available, but aren't seeing the appropriate labels.
     1. In Defender for Cloud Apps, in the menu bar, click the settings cog, select **Microsoft Information Protection**, and verify that the integration is enabled.
     1. For Office labels, in the AIP portal, make sure **Unified Labeling** is selected.